Make Self-Care A Priority When Filing For Divorce: Managing Stress & Mental Health

 Self-care can help reduce the negative effects of continued stress while on the job—or if you are currently wondering how to get through a divorce.

-How to make self-care a priority when filing for divorce
+How to make self-care a priority when filing for divorce and managing child custody

 How can you focus on your divorce while taking care of yourself at the same time?
 Here's how.

-1. Go to counseling
+1. Go to counseling for divorce and family law support

 Going to counseling, either as a couple or by yourself, is a great way to take care of your mental well-being during a divorce.

 You might be thinking, "Why on earth would I go to counseling with someone who I'm divorcing?"
 At this point, you've already called it quits, so what's the point, right?
 In many cases, this might be true if you have nothing left to say to each other.
 However, in many cases, couples getting divorced might still have feelings for each other, things left unsaid, or things to work out.
 There might be kids and child custody involved, in which case going to therapy can help couples work through their problems so they can effectively co-parent.
+Counseling can also support discussions around family law matters, such as custody agreements or co-parenting plans, by helping couples communicate better and reduce conflict.

-Of course, therapy with your ex probably doesn't bring up the stress-free image that many associates with self-care.
+Of course, therapy with your ex probably doesn't bring up the stress-free image that many associate with self-care.
 Individual therapy is another alternative that can be very helpful when going through a divorce and doesn't involve seeing your ex.
 A counselor, online or in-person, can guide you as you cope with your divorce by encouraging you to talk about things that are bothering you.
 A counselor can also help you learn to deal with your emotions healthily and start to move forward.

 If the thought of going to counseling in person is intimidating to you or you feel like counseling might be out of your budget, online options are a great new choice that has become available in the last few years.
 Services like Regain are convenient, discreet, and affordable for people going through marriage and relationship issues to get support from a licensed therapist.